stoeps13/connections-doc/source/admin/install/t_install_cluster.md

     -   The wizard always installs the Home page, News, and Search, Common, Files, Push Notification, Rich Text Editors, and Widget Container applications, which are core features.

+        !!! note
-        **Note:** If you install Communities and want users to be able to add the Rich Content app in a community, you must also install Wikis now.
+    If you install Communities and want users to be able to add the Rich Content app in a community, you must also install Wikis now.

     -   Install Metrics now so that your application data is captured from the moment that HCL Connections is deployed.
 If you install Metrics at a later stage, you will not have any data reports for the period before you installed Metrics.
         |**HCL Connections 8.0**|Install all HCL Connections applications.|